 A Bit of Background

-The original California roll was invented in the U.S. in the 1960s as a sushi introduction for Western palates - replacing raw fish with imitation crab, avocado, and cucumber.
-Since then, it's become one of the most iconic types of sushi around the world.
+The California roll was invented in the US in the 1960s to introduce sushi to Western palates, swapping raw fish for imitation crab, avocado, and cucumber.
+It's since become one of the most iconic sushi rolls in the world, a staple in bento boxes and sushi platters everywhere.
+This vegan version keeps everything that makes it great, minus the seafood.

 Ingredients